msimet/Stile/doc/systest_basics.rst

 Currently, a :class:`stile.StatSysTest <stile.sys_tests.StatSysTest>` will compute min, max, median, median absolute deviation (MAD), mean, standard deviation, variance, and number of objects, and will additionally compute the skew and kurtosis if ``scipy.stats`` can be imported.
-It will also compute percentiles in the data: by default, 1, 2, and 3 sigma values around the median, but this can be changed with the ``percentiles`` kwarg.
+It will also compute percentiles in the data: by default, the percentiles corresponding to 1, 2, and 3 sigma values around the median for a Gaussian function, but this can be changed with the ``percentiles`` kwarg.

 :class:`StatSysTests <stile.sys_tests.StatSysTest>` return a :class:`stile.Stats
 <stile.stile_utils.Stats>` object, with all of the above quantities available as attributes (with